 - The American Golden Topaz is possibly the largest faceted stone in the world, at 22,500 carats.
 It's about the size of a human head, making it nearly as big as many fictional stones.

-- The Millenium Sapphire is an opaque sapphire carved into a statue of a caravan, it weighs 61,500 carats in total.
+- The Millennium Sapphire is an opaque sapphire carved into a statue of a caravan.
+It weighs 61,500 carats in total.

-- Synthetic sapphire is made in lumps up to half a ton in weight.
-Now, they are normally uncolored (technically, corundum) and mainly used to make windows, but it's theoretically quite possible to make a million carat gem.
+- Synthetic sapphire is grown in lumps hundreds of kilograms apiece.
+Now, they are normally uncolored (technically, corundum) and mainly used to make windows or smartphone screens, but it's theoretically quite possible to make a million-carat gem.

 Examples of works with huge money and jewelry: